ciderapp/Cider-Docs/support/faqs.md

----
-description: FAQs to assist you with using Cider.
----

 ## How to Find the Application Data Directory

 The location of your application data varies depending on your operating system.